-$$d\mathbf{t} = \mathbf{S}\mathbf{c} - \mathbf{C}\mathbf{a} \tag{10}$$ c, t and a are vectors (perhaps of different dimensionality), one of which (c) is a function of the environment, and two of which (t and a) change dynamically.
+$$d\mathbf{a} = \mathbf{E}\mathbf{t} - \mathbf{I}\mathbf{a} \tag{11}$$ c, t and a are vectors (perhaps of different dimensionality), one of which (c) is a function of the environment, and two of which (t and a) change dynamically.
 The parameters S, C, E, and I are matrices representing the connection strengths between cues and action tendencies (S), action tendencies and actions (E), the consummatory strength of actions upon action tendencies (C), and the inhibition of one action over another (I).
-They are specified as initial inputs but could themselves change with reinforcement and subsequent learning (Corr, 2008b; Revelle, 2008).
+They are specified as initial inputs but could themselves change with learning and reinforcement (Corr, 2008b, Revelle, 2008).
 That is, while successfully completing an action reduces the immediate tendency to do the action, the connection strengths between the cue and the tendency, and the tendency and the action are presumably increased.
-The model, although expressed in equations 10 and 11 may also be represented as a box diagram of the flow of control (Figure 2).
-Not shown in Figure 2, but implied by the use of matrices for S, E, C and I are the connections between cues and different action tendencies, nor between action tendencies and different actions.
-Thus, $cue_1$ can excite tendency2, and action3 can reduce the desire for another action tendency1.
+The model, although expressed in equations 10 and 11 may also be represented as box diagram of the flow of control (Figure 2).
+Not shown in Figure 2, but implied by the use of matrices for S, E, C and

+I are the connections between cues and different action tendencies, and between action tendencies and different actions.
+Thus, $cue_1$ can excite $tendency_2$ , and $action_3$ can reduce the desire for another action $tendency_1$ .